wm-t/wm-t.github.io/_publications/Thomas2023.md

 collection: publications
 category: conferences
 permalink: /publication/Thomas2023
-excerpt: 'An analysis of the refutation use of English <i>too</i> according to which it is a polarity particle with a special sensitivity to discourse commitments.'
+excerpt: 'An analysis of the refutational use of English <i>too</i> according to which it is a polarity particle with a special sensitivity to discourse commitments.'
 date: 2023-11-30
 venue: 'Published in <i>Proceedings of Sinn und Bedeutung</i>'
 slidesurl: